 We then replan a partial trajectory $\tau^*_i$ from the updated start state $(x^c_i, z_i)$ to the next state $(x_{i+1}, z_{i+1})$ in the sequence and carry out this updated trajectory.
 This is repeated until reaching the goal state.
 By properly accounting for sliding, we ensure that the traversal through the NFM is as accurate as possible.
-We note that this scheme allows us obtain corrected partial trajectories in near real time once $N$ becomes sufficiently large as each partial trajectory's goal state becomes increasingly close to its start state, allowing for uniform cost search to conclude rapidly.
-We direct the reader to the supplementary videos mentioned in Sec. \ref{sec:introduction} which showcase the speed of the feedback loop.
+Note that this scheme allows us to obtain corrected partial trajectories in near real time once $N$ becomes sufficiently large, as each partial trajectory's goal state approaches its start state, allowing for uniform cost search to conclude rapidly.
+We refer the reader to our supplementary videos (Footnote~1), which showcase the speed of the feedback loop.

-Rectifying the sliding $\Delta x$ is not the only error we must address.
-Recount that we assume an optimal grasp orientation $\alpha$ for each position within the manifold.
-When the origin of our NFM moves, our true position does not match the intended position, resulting in also an angular error
+The sliding $\Delta x$ is not the only error we must rectify.
+Recall that we assume an optimal grasp orientation $\alpha$ for each position within the manifold.
+When the origin of our NFM moves, the true position does not match the intended position, resulting also in an angular error

-Simply applying a $-\Delta \alpha$ update to the first point in a partial trajectory results in a large rotational jump that only exacerbate the sliding issue.
-Furthermore, we postulate that so long as sliding is not extremely large, the incorrect $\alpha$ at the current position within the manifold is still fairly optimal.
+Simply applying a $-\Delta \alpha$ update to the first point in a partial trajectory results in a large rotational jump that only exacerbates the sliding issue.
+Furthermore, so long as sliding is not extremely large, the incorrect $\alpha$ at the current position within the manifold is still fairly optimal.
 Therefore, the $\Delta \alpha$ error is incorporated into the trajectory gradually:

-where UCS stands for uniform cost search and $L$ is the length of the trajectory $\tau^*_i$.
+where UCS denotes uniform cost search and $L$ is the length of trajectory $\tau^*_i$.
 This gradual correction ensures that we minimize sliding while maintaining smoothness of the trajectory.
-The pseudocode for our full closed-loop algorithm can be seen in Alg. \ref{alg:pseudo_code}.
+Algorithm~\ref{alg:pseudo_code} provides the pseudocode for our full closed-loop method.

-\section{Experiments and analysis}
+\section{Experiments and Analysis}